MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ## Revelations 3
 ### The Dead Church / Sardis

-AD 1517-1730 (Sardis) - Reformed Church (Martin Luther gets saved and goes against
+AD 1517-1730 (Sardis) - Reformed Church.
+Martin Luther gets saved and goes against the church and takes the church out of the dark ages and away from Catholicism.
+This is a good thing no?

-Known for clothing, trade routes etc, a rich city
-The city was built on a mountain that was impregnable and everyone believed they were completely safe, however, till today it was breached twice and both times was because the town wasn't being watchful / The thought they were so safe they got lazy and stopped watching out for the enemy.
+Sardis was known for clothing, trade routes etc, a rich city The city was built on a mountain that was impregnable and everyone believed they were completely safe, however, till today it was breached twice and both times was because the town wasn't being watchful / The thought they were so safe they got lazy and stopped watching out for the enemy.

 >' “And to the angel of the church in Sardis write: ‘The words of him who has the seven spirits of God and the seven stars. “‘I know your works.
 You have the reputation of being alive, but you are dead.'